exogen/jest-styled-components-stylelint/README.md

 # jest-styled-components-stylelint

-A helper for running stylelint on your styled-components styles _at runtime_.
+A helper for running stylelint on your styled-components styles **at runtime**.

+That means it lints the resulting styles and doesn’t get tripped up by all your dynamic interpolations!

 ## Usage